pedrofenix19/ml_coursera_standford/README.md

 ## Installation
 To install the data visualization tool, execute the installation script provided in this repository:

+IMPORTANT: There are no additional dependencies to install
 ```sh
 chmod +x data_visualization.sh
 ./data_visualization.sh